 While strategic planning can take many variables into account, it should at all times be closely aligned with the employer's long-term business objectives.
 Toward that end, an organizational mission statement may be useful as well.

-Peggy Carter-Ward, Head of Content
+Author: Peggy Carter-Ward, Head of Content